Desktop App

 I enhanced the app’s overall usability by breaking down complex tasks into manageable steps, helping users reduce cognitive load.
 These changes also clarified task progress, enabling users to better understand where they are in the process and what comes next.

-When steps look like subtasks
+Problem: when steps look like subtasks

 For MVP, this step feature was meant to be a checklist for tasks.
 The user could check and uncheck items under the parent task to see overall progress.